KennanWong/UNSW-Degree-Planner/README.md

         can be succesffully parsed into the program

-20.09:  Created the front end for the application.
+20/09:  - Created the front end for the application.
 Able to make calls to back end and display core courses
+        - Implemented api to add a course to a given term